hth313/OS4/doc/idioms.rst

 The alternative would be to store a real pointer that points to a ``RTN`` instruction.
-We can then omit the 2 words to test above, but on the other hand we would need to provide a ``RTN`` instruction that is aligned, so it would perhaps not save so much.
+We can then omit the 2 words to test above, but on the other hand we would need to provide a ``RTN`` instruction that is aligned, so the savings are neglectable.
 In this case it is a matter of taste, and having 0 as empty value is easier for the user and is perhaps somewhat more natural.